toms1234/Electric-Scooter/README.md

 ## The Idea
 A design and practical implementation of a three-phase brushless DC (BLDC) motor control system for an electric scooter.

-My goal is to create an electric scooter, the prestation of the scooter is an important piece.
-But safety is still very important to me.
+My goal is to create an electric scooter that is powerful enough to pull me up hills while still keeping my own (and of course other road users) safety in mind.
 In this project I will address several possibilities to make the scooter safer.

 The choices I made about the parts are discussed and compared with other possibilities.